rowandey/cs361-final/README.md

 I considered merging elements of get_waypoint_json and get_track_json into a new class but the end result I got was more a side-grade rather than an improvement.
 The only real benefit of the merge was getting rid of a little DRY code while sacrificing readability in a major way.
+Could be (and probably is) a better way to do it than what I tried.